imh-talks/imh-talks.github.io/_pages/program.md

 title: "Workshop Program"
 ---

-Here you find all information regarding the workshop program and by [clicking here](https://link.springer.com/book/10.1007/978-3-031-44858-4) you get access to the proceedings.
+Here you find all information regarding the workshop program and by [clicking here](https://link.springer.com/book/10.1007/978-3-031-44858-4) you get access to the proceedings of the workshop.

 KEYNOTE: Neda Jahanshad
 <br>